tenetxyz/zk-autobattler/README.md

             - playerB_ID

 ### TODO
+- Let user create multiple decks
+- Let user select which auto battler to play
+- Add tutorial page for when you join the game

+### Questions
 - How do users move creations between browsers?
 Or if they clear data in browser, do they loose it all?
 - Brute force hash table problem